-Directions: Write a critical response paper in which you will apply your understanding/learning about language and literacy to address the following items: #1 has three related parts. #2 and 3 are one part each.
-Your paper should include brief introduction and conclusion paragraphs and should follow APA formatting guidelines.
-Include a minimum of 1 external source not including your course text (you may use your text book, but must reference at least 1 additional source), with appropriate references and citations.
+Directions: Write a five paragraph critical response paper in which you will apply your understanding/learning about language acquisition and literacy development using the numbered steps below.
+Students should be mindful of what their understanding is to date in the course in addition to use the chapters they have already read.

+Your paper should include brief introduction, the three steps and a conclusion paragraph.
+It should follow APA formatting guidelines.
+It is suggested that students include a minimum of one external source not including your course text (you may use your text book, but must reference at least one additional source), with appropriate references and citations.